burkeazbill-bc/VLP2SS/README.md

 ## 🎯 Overview

 VLP2SS provides a complete toolset for converting VLP (VMware Lab Platform) exported content into ScreenSteps-compatible format.
-It includes two implementations (Python, Go) and comprehensive documentation.
+It includes a robust Python implementation and comprehensive documentation.

 ### What It Does